 - IPMI Members Bundle: Buy 3 Webinars, get the 4th Webinar Free.
 Contact email@example.com for additional details.

 Cities are beginning to utilize technology as a tool to write the history of parking and pave the path for the future.
 To achieve real-time solutions and capture usable parking data, the City of El Paso put Geographic Information System (GIS) to the test.
 This webinar will demonstrate how to apply GIS to paint a parking portrait specific to your operation.

 Amy Hunter, GISP is responsible for GIS field data collection, analyses, and deliverables, as well as being a certified Geographic Information Systems Professional (GISP) and FWC Authorized Gopher Tortoise Agent.
-Amy has project experience with state, county, municipal, and private clients, including creation of mobile applications for data collection; development of maps for field review, reporting, and permitting; and clients to provide geospatial and tabular data.
-She also provides design of geodatabases, and review of GIS data/reporting.
+Amy has project experience with state, county, municipal, and private clients, including the creation of mobile applications for data collection; development of maps for field review, reporting, and permitting; and clients to provide geospatial and tabular data.
+She also provides the design of geodatabases, and reviews of GIS data/reporting.